austinbenny/ICPF2017/homework/3/README.md

     Tot_size = getSize(mydir);
     disp(['The total size of your directory is ', num2str(Tot_size),' ' 'bytes']);
 else
-    disp('The file does not exist.');
+    disp('The file does not exist');
 end

 TEST:
 >> Untitled4
 Input directory name: sdfjsdf
-The file does not exist.
+The file does not exist
 >> Untitled4
 Input directory name: ..
 The total size of your directory is 6808 bytes